CheshireMinded/template/SECURITY.md

 # Security Policy

+> **Important:**
+> This repository is a **template project** and **not a production system**.
+> It is provided for learning, experimentation, and as a starting point for your own applications.
+> **Please do not submit real-world or sensitive vulnerability reports for this template.**

+---

 ## Supported Environments

-Security fixes apply to:

-- `main` branch (current production)
-- Latest tagged release (`vX.Y.Z`)

-## Reporting a Vulnerability

-Please **do not file public GitHub issues** for security problems.

-Instead, email: `security@example.com`
-Include:

-- Description of the issue
-- Impact (e.g., data exposure, RCE)
-- Steps to reproduce (PoC)
-- Affected environment (dev/staging/prod)
-- Any logs or screenshots

-We aim to:

-- Acknowledge within **3 business days**
-- Provide a remediation plan within **10 business days**

-## Hardening Baseline

-We enforce:

-- HTTPS everywhere (HSTS, redirect HTTP → HTTPS)
-- Strict security headers (`Content-Security-Policy`, `X-Frame-Options`, etc.)
-- No secrets in source control (`.env` + secret manager only)
-- Automated dependency scanning (GitHub Dependency Review, npm audit)
-- Automated SAST on PRs (see `.github/workflows/security-sast.yml`)
-- Principle of least privilege in infra (Terraform IAM, K8s RBAC)

-See `docs/security/security-headers.md` and `THREAT_MODEL.md` for more details.
+Because this is a **template**, security fixes are applied only to:

+- The `main` branch
+- The most recent tagged release (if applicable)

+Older versions or forks of this template are **not** maintained or patched.

+---

+## Reporting a Security Issue

+Since this is not a production application and does not process real data:

+> **Do not submit vulnerability disclosures, exploit proofs, or penetration test results.**

+If you encounter something that looks like a defect or misconfiguration:

+- Open a normal **GitHub Issue**
+- Clearly mark it as: _"Template Security Suggestion"_

+This helps improve the template for public use without requiring a formal disclosure process.

+---

+## Intended Use

+This project includes:

+- Example security headers
+- Example CI security workflows
+- Example IAM/RBAC patterns
+- Example threat modeling (for learning only)

+These examples are provided to show recommended practices, but:

+> **They are not guaranteed to be complete, hardened, or appropriate for production.**

+---

+## Hardening Baseline (Demonstration Only)

+The template demonstrates common security practices such as:

+- HTTPS & HSTS (in deployment examples)
+- Strict security headers (CSP, X-Frame-Options, etc.)
+- No secrets committed to the repository
+- Automated dependency scanning (Dependabot / npm audit)
+- Example SAST scanning on pull requests
+- Minimal-permission examples for IAM and Kubernetes RBAC

+These are **illustrations**, not requirements.

+For production use:

+> **Perform a full security review and adapt these patterns to your own environment.**

+---

+## Educational Purpose Only

+All files under `docs/security/` and the included `THREAT_MODEL.md` are meant to:

+- Demonstrate how a security program may be structured
+- Provide examples of process & documentation
+- Serve as starting points for your own projects

+They should **not** be interpreted as complete or authoritative security policies.

+---

+## Final Note

+If you intend to use this template to build a real application:

+- Replace this file with your own organizational security policy
+- Configure a real vulnerability disclosure email or process
+- Review all code, infra, CI/CD, and documentation for production readiness

+Happy building!